Lumi-supercomputer/Getting_Started_with_AI_workshop/06_Bulding_containers_from_conda_pip_environments/reference_solution/reference_solution.md

 ```

 > [!NOTE]
 > We don't need to activate the conda environment in the container as this is done automatically.

+> [!NOTE]
-Also note that even though we pin the versions of the added packages, their dependencies are not pinned and may change if building the container again at a later point in time.
+> Even though we pin the versions of the added packages, their dependencies are not pinned and may change if building the container again at a later point in time.
 To be able to build a new container with the exact same set of all packages (including dependencies), you need to use the output of `conda env export` (in the container) as the conda environment file provided to cotainr (or specify all dependencies manually).
 The output of `conda env export` in the container looks something like:
 >
 > ```bash
 > Singularity> conda env export
 > name: conda_container_env